 The built-in seat on this tub model is 30.5 inches wide, and the tub can hold a person up to 600 pounds.
 It has all of the essentials, such as the textured floor and safety grab bar to prevent falls.
 Additionally, Ella offers options to make it even more luxurious; you can get the massage model, which includes air, hydro or dual therapy massage.

 The biggest difference between a wheelchair-accessible bathtub and a standard walk-in tub is the door opening.
-One of the issues with a walk-in tub is the narrow opening that is next to the built-in seat, which makes it nearly impossible for someone who cannot walk to get into the tub without help.
-For these circumstances, there are tubs with large doors that open wide with clear access to the chair-height seat, making it easier to slide from a wheelchair to the tub.
+Standard walk-in tubs have a narrow door next to their built-in seat, which makes it nearly impossible for someone who cannot walk to get into the tub without help.
+Wheelchair-accessible tubs have large doors that open wide and provide clear access to the chair-height seat.
+This makes it easier to slide from a wheelchair into the tub.

 Just like standard walk-in tubs, this Universal Tub model is ADA compliant with its safety bar, anti-slip floor and locking door.
 This wheelchair-accessible tub has a stainless steel frame with a wide door that swings outward to allow entrance from a wheelchair to the 21-inch seat.
 You can choose whether you want a soaking tub, a whirlpool tub, air jets or a combination.
 Several other options are available too, including chromotherapy and aromatherapy.

 The decision to purchase a walk-in tub is about more than simply renovating your bathroom or replacing an old tub.
 This decision is about your independence.
 Limited mobility doesn't have to hinder your hygiene – you can stay in your own home and take a peaceful, rejuvenating bath.
 Read our articles about walk-in tubs to choose the one that's right for you and your home.